akuklev/HOCC/README.md

 Generalized algebraic theories without equations on sorts can now be described as algebraic theories with dependent sorts ALDS, while bi-directionally presentable type theories are ALDS with infinitary sort signatures inductively definied mutually with terms of the theory.
-They include the both domain-specific type theories CaTT of weak ω-categories and VETT of virtual equipments as well as a predicative variant of HOTT with a fixed collection (𝟘, 𝟙, 𝔹, and ℕ) of inductive types.
-We outline how to extend this presentation to the whole HOTT by utilizing large induction-recursion to delegate termination checking of internal type definitions to the external HOTT à la [“The Gentle Art of Levitation”](https://www.irif.fr/~dagand/papers/levitation.pdf).
+They include both domain-specific type theories CaTT of weak ω-categories and VETT of virtual equipments as well as a predicative variant of HOTT with a fixed collection (𝟘, 𝟙, 𝔹, and ℕ) of inductive types.
+We outline how to extend this presentation to the entire HOTT by utilizing large induction-recursion to delegate termination checking of internal type definitions to the external HOTT à la [“The Gentle Art of Levitation”](https://www.irif.fr/~dagand/papers/levitation.pdf).

-In [our fourth draft](./reedy-types) we introduce the notion of Reedy inductive types and inductive type families indexed over them.
+In [our fourth draft](./reedy-types), we introduce the notion of Reedy inductive types and inductive type families indexed over them.
 Reedy inductive types are the type-theoretic counterpart of Reedy categories.
-Much like in case of higher inductive types, functions defined on Reedy inductive types are required to specify their actions not only on the values themselves but also on the arrows between them, thus being functors by definition.
+Much like in the case of higher inductive types, functions defined on Reedy inductive types are required to specify their actions not only on the values themselves but also on the arrows between them, thus being functors by definition.
 Inductive type families over Reedy inductive types turn out to be presheaves.

-By allowing Reedy index types and functions on them to be defined simultaneously (and mutially recursively) with inductive type family indexed by them we gain the ability to interpret dependent type theories (in bi-directional presentation) as inductive types, yielding what we'll call QRIITs, Quotient-Reedy-Inductive-Inductive-Types, or HRIITs if the resulting types are not required to be set-truncated.
+By allowing Reedy index types and functions on them to be defined simultaneously (and mutially recursively) with inductive type family indexed by them, we gain the ability to interpret bi-directionally presented dependent type theories as inductive types, yielding what we call QRIITs, Quotient-Reedy-Inductive-Inductive-Types, or HRIITs if the resulting types are not required to be set-truncated.

 In HOTT, algebraic theories can be characterized as (non-dependent) elimination motives of quotient inductive type families indexed over a canonically inductive type.
-We propose adress elimination motives of QRIITs as extended algebraic theories XAT, and these of HRIITs as higher XATs respectively.
-In our work-in-progress we are developing natural functorial semantics for XATs in the doctrine of weak model categories, and speculate that higher XATs have natural semantics in the doctrine of (∞, 1)-categories.
+We propose to address the elimination motives of QRIITs as extended algebraic theories XAT, and these of HRIITs as higher XATs respectively.
+We are developing natural functorial semantics for XATs in the doctrine of weak model categories [Henry2018], and speculate that higher XATs have natural semantics in the doctrine of (∞, 1)-categories.
 We speculate about a possible generalization to directed XATs with natural semantics in ω-categories.

 § Finitistic Core
 -----------------

-Now that it is possible to represent languages of proof terms directly, it makes sense to use the resulting theory for metamathematical applications, e.g. to prove cut-elimination for specific theories.
-Yet the theory is very far from being a weak finitistic core, one strives to use, when deriving metamathematical results.
-Fortunatelly, with the approach mentioned in the draft on unbounded quantifiers, proofs can be “compiled” into a weaker microcosm, given they don't use any primitives not available there.
-[The fifth draft](./finitistic-core) in series is concerned by defining such a microcosm, namely a finitistic core system metamathematical proofs are compiled into.
-There, we develop a constructive version of the non-Gödelian theory of hereditary finite sets by F. Pakhomov, the only known example of a natural axiomatic system that is able to prove its own consistency.
-We develop a logic-free (type-theory like) calculus for this theory to implement its faithful by construction model in terms of canonically inductive types.
+Now once it is possible to represent languages of proof terms directly, it makes sense to use the resulting theory for metamathematical applications, e.g. to prove cut-elimination and establish set-theoreitc models for specific theories.
+Yet our system is very far from being a weak finitistic core one strives to use to derive metamathematical results.
+Fortunatelly, unilizing the approach mentioned in [the draft on unbounded quantifiers](./star-is-more), proofs can be internalized in (“compiled into”) any category with enough additional structure to interpret all constructions used in those proofs.
+[The fifth draft](./finitistic-core) in series is concerned with establishing of a finitistic core system that metamathematical proofs could be compiled into, namely a constructive version of the non-Gödelian theory of hereditarily finite sets by F. Pakhomov, which is the only known example of a natural axiomatic system that is able to prove its own consistency.
+We develop a logic-free type-theory like calculus for this theory to implement its faithful by construction model in terms of canonically inductive types.

 § Conclusion and Future Work
 ----------------------------

+The large body of theoretical work outlined in this summary addresses all critical expressivity shortcomings of type theories known to the author.

+The resulting theory, which I named Higher Observational Construction Calculus, has two directions for further generalisation:
-The massive amount of theoretical work outlined in this summary addresses all critical expressivity shortcomings of type theories known to the author.
-There are still at least two obvious directions how the resulting theory (which we would like to call Higher Observational Construction Calculus) can be further generalized: directed higher inductive types (which would make each type an ω-category rather than an ω-groupoid), and incorporation of linear dependent types which apparently makes it capable of expressing quantum computations and entanglement in general, dependent additive conjunction being a type of quantum fields and dependent multiplicative disjunction that of quantum states.
+* The first would introdce directed higher inductive types which would make each type an ω-category rather than an ω-groupoid.
+* The second would introduce the notion of linear dependent types which apparently makes the system capable of expressing quantum computations and entanglement in general, dependent additive conjunction being a type of quantum fields and dependent multiplicative disjunction that of quantum states.

 Both of these extensions are too early to pursue for the purpose of implementing in any proof assistant of practical use.
+On the other hand, proof assistants urgently need
+* machinery facilitating composability and reusability of proofs and constructions on basis of algebraic ornamentation [Dagand-McBride2013];
+* robust management of typeclasses (Arend and Scala3 provide almost satisfactory solutions),
-On the other hand, for practical proof assistants urgent need a machinery for code reuse on basis of algebraic ornamentation[Dagand-McBride2013], powerful and unperplexed handling of implicit conversions and subset types, robust management of typeclasses, and a rich, extensible and versatile syntax.
+* powerful and unperplexed handling of implicit conversions and subset types;
+* and a rich, extensible and versatile syntax.

 There is a plenty of work to do, but the goal of a satisfying general purpose proof assistant is within sight.